Licensing criteria for centre-based ECE services

 - identify the roles they and others will play during an emergency evacuation.

 - describe how children (walking and non-walking) will be managed during an evacuation.

 - describe how they will deal with any unexpected circumstance that arises during an evacuation – ie respond to questions such as "how will you manage if several of your 3-4 year olds refuse to walk independently from the building?"

 Centres are expected to have trial evacuations at least every three months.
 Evacuation drills should be organised to test a variety of emergency situations and scenarios.
 For example, practising earthquake drills one day and fire evacuation drills another and practising evacuation via alternative exits if these are available.
 You should aim to hold your trial evacuations at times when you have typical numbers of children, of varying ages, and adults at the centre.
 Consider also the timing of evacuations and whether or not staff will be notified in advance.
 Holding unannounced evacuations at challenging times (eg during lunch time or sleep time) may be inconvenient but will give greater assurance that procedures are effective.
 Roles for adults could be varied during trial evacuations so that any key responsibilities are covered even in the absence of a particular staff member.

 The fire evacuation scheme needs to include regular trial evacuations for fire emergencies.
 Fire Regulations require this to be done at least every six months, and that it is reported to Fire and Emergency New Zealand within 10 days of taking place.
-There is information about maintaining an approved evacuation scheme on the Fire and Emergency New Zealand website.
+There is information about maintaining an approved evacuation scheme on the Fire and Emergency New Zealand website(external link).